RillingDev/chevron/README.md

 );
 ```

-Note that if a scope function returns `null`, a new instance that will not be re-used will be created.
+Note that if a scope function returns `null`, a new instance, that will not be re-used, will be created.

 ## TypeScript Decorators